Blobtoe/custom-wallpaper/README.md

 - ### Quote of the Day
     The quote of the day is fetched from [zenquotes.io](https://zenquotes.io/) and displayed on the wallpaper.
 This quote changes daily with the wallpaper.

+- ### Music Visualizer
+    Tow bar-styled music visualizer show on the left and right side of the desktop displaying the left and right audio channel respectively.
+The bars are colored using the background image's vibrant colors to make the visualizer fit in.

 ![preview](preview2.png)